Political positions of Nigel Farage: Keir Starmer

 In May 2025, responding to Starmer's press conference where he promised a significant fall in net migration by the end of the parliament, Farage accused Starmer of being "insincere" and warned he was "playing catch up" on the issue of immigration, stating: "I was using take back control in 2004.
 Keir Starmer has spent his whole career campaigning for free movement of people wholly unconcerned about this subject, so much so that their massive parliamentary majority was gained without immigration even being one of their five main priorities.
 Now, of course, he knows that amongst the great British public, this issue rates even higher than the health service.
 And he's just basically playing catch up with Reform."

 Foreign policy

 European Union

 Farage has been a proponent of British withdrawal from the European Union since the early 1990s and has been considered one of the most prominent eurosceptic politicians in British politics.
 Farage campaigned for a Leave vote during the 2016 United Kingdom European Union membership referendum and was named by media observers as a central figure in the ultimately successful campaign for Brexit during the vote.

 Farage was initially a member of the Conservative Party but resigned in protest over John Major's government's signing of the Treaty on European Union at Maastricht in 1992.
 He has also said he voted for the Green Party in 1989 due to their eurosceptic policies at the time.
-Farage later joined the Anti-Federalist League in 1992 which was the pre-cursor of UKIP and founded to oppose the Treaty.
+Farage later joined the Anti-Federalist League in 1992 which was the precursor of UKIP and founded to oppose the Treaty.